angedelamort/web-socket-sharp/README.md

 # WebSocketSharp
-A Service approach to web socket in .Net Core
+A Service approach to web socket in .Net Core.

 This is an experimental experience.
 Use it at your own risk.

 ## Requirements
 * Visual Studio (Code or any other)
 * .Net Core ^3.1

+Could probably be built with .Net 3 or less with some minimal changes.

 ### Controllers & Handlers
 - explain the naming convention (Controller, Handler)